cyberconnecthq/social-verifier/README.md

 - `provider` - An ETH provider which should implement one of the following methods: send, sendAsync, request.
 - `address` - The Ethereum address that you want to link with your profile.

-#### Post message
+#### Posting message

-You can customize your tweet text, but the text should include the sig from the Signing Data step
+You can customize your tweet text, but the text should include the signature message from the `Signing Data` step.

 ```ts
 const text = `Verifying my Web3 identity on @cyberconnecthq: %23LetsCyberConnect %0A ${sig}`;